home-assistant/developers.home-assistant/docs/core/integration-quality-scale/rules/appropriate-polling.md

 ---
-title: "If it's a polling integration, set an appropriate polling interval (IQS008)"
+title: "If it's a polling integration, set an appropriate polling interval"
 related_rules:
   - parallel-updates
 ---